Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Simulation Studies

 \subsection{Results for interventional data}

-For each type of network we generated two graphs, with $p=50$ and $p=100$ nodes, respectively.
-Recall that the sample size $n=pn_j$ for interventional data, where $n_j$ is the size of the $j^{\text{th}}$ block, $\mathcal{X}^j$ ($j=1,\ldots,p$).
-We chose $n_j\in\{1,5\}$ to test the performance of the algorithms given different amount of intervention.
-Particularly, when $n_j=1$ we have $n=p$, which lies on the boundary between low- and high-dimensional settings.
-In combination, our choices of the data size are $(n, p)\in\{(50, 50),(250, 50),(100, 100),(500, 100)\}$.
-The number of true edges $s_0$ for each graph is given in Tables~\ref{tab:dBNsim1} and \ref{tab:dBNsim5}.
-For each combination of $(n,p,s_0)$, we generated 20 data sets.
+For each type of network, we generated graphs with $p=50$ and $p=100$.
+For each node $X_j$, we generated $n_j$ data points where the node is under intervention, so that the sample size $n=\sum_{j=1}^p n_j$ for interventional data.
+We chose $n_j\in\{1,5\}$ for all $j = 1, \ldots, p$ to test the performance of the algorithms given different amount of intervention.
+In particular, when $n_j=1$ we have $n=p$, which lies on the boundary between low- and high-dimensional settings.
+In combination, our choices of the data size were $(n, p)$ $\in$ $\{(50, 50)$, $(250, 50)$, $(100, 100)$, $(500, 100)\}$.
+For each combination of $(n,p)$, we generated 20 data sets.

-In this subsection, we compare the DAGs estimated by three algorithms, the CD algorithm, the EE-DAG sampler, and the PC-based method.
+We compare the DAGs estimated by four algorithms, the CD algorithm, the EE-DAG sampler, the PC algorithm, and the GIES algorithm.
 For an estimated DAG, we distinguish between expected edges, which are estimated edges in the true skeleton with the correct direction, and reversed edges, which are in the true skeleton but with a reversed direction.
-Let P, E, R, and FP denote, respectively, the number of predicted edges, the number of expected edges, the number of reversed edges, and the number of false positive edges (excluding the reversed ones) in an estimated DAG, and let T be the number of edges in the true graph.
-The accuracy of DAG estimation is measured by the true positive rate (TPR) and the false discovery rate (FDR), defined as $\text{TPR} = \text{E}/\text{T}$ and $\text{FDR} =(\text{R}+\text{FP})/\text{P}$.
-Results reported in Table~\ref{tab:dBNsim1} ($n=p$) and Table~\ref{tab:dBNsim5} ($n=5p$) are averages over 20 data sets for each of the eight simulated networks.
-To ease comparison, from the solution path generated by the CD algorithm we selected the DAG with the closest match to the number of edges predicted by the PC algorithm, and report this result in the tables (CD*) as well.
-From the two tables, it is obvious that the larger the $n_j$ is, the better the results are, especially for the EE-DAG sampler and the PC algorithm.
+Let P, E, R, and FP denote, respectively, the numbers of predicted edges, expected edges, reversed edges, and false positive edges (excluding the reversed ones) in an estimated DAG, and recall that $s_0$ is the number of edges in the true graph.
+Then the number of missing edges is $\text{M}=s_0-\text{E}-\text{R}$.
+The accuracy of DAG estimation is measured by the true positive rate (TPR), the false discovery rate (FDR), the structural Hamming distance (SHD) \citep{tsamardinos2006max}, and the Jaccard index (JI), defined as $\text{TPR} = \text{E}/s_0$, $\text{FDR} =(\text{R}+\text{FP})/\text{P}$, $\text{SHD} =(\text{R}+\text{M}+\text{FP})$, and $\text{JI} = \text{E}/(\text{P}+s_0-\text{E})$.
+Note that SHD was originally defined for CPDAGs, and our definition here measures the Hamming distance between two DAGs.
+Both SHD and JI are single performance metrics for DAG estimation.
+We mark in boldface results with the optimum SHD and JI scores in the subsequent tables.